Witivio/Test-release-notes/src/trust-center/data-management-practices/README.md

 ## Data Residency

-The TeamsPro Platform relies entirely on the Microsoft Azure platform located in North Europe datacenter in Ireland.
+The Witivio solutions rely entirely on the Microsoft Azure platform located in North Europe datacenter in Ireland or France Central in France.

 ::: tip Reference
 Learn more about [Azure Regions](https://azure.microsoft.com/en-us/global-infrastructure/regions/)